pocketzworld/creator-docs/pages/learn/studio/create/examples/worlds/dress-up-npc/script-relations.md

   1. A player interacts with an NPC, triggering `DialogManager.lua`.
   2. Dialogue options are displayed via `UIDialog.lua`.
   3. If a quest is involved, `QuestManager.lua` updates its state.

-## Next Steps

-Understanding the relationships between scripts is crucial for maintaining a coherent game structure.
-As you delve deeper into the project, explore how these connections influence gameplay and player experience.
-For detailed script functionalities, refer to the individual script documentation.